dpiponi/Stellarator/README.md

 News
 ----
+* I'm going to port from SDL to GLFW and then maybe I can make audio work.
 * Runs at correct frame rate now.
-(Code a bit messy though.)
 * Added second joystick emulation.
 * I'm sure millipede didn't used to work but now it does!
 * Added motion blur.
 Makes Asteroids and Basic look nice.